 An alcohol-induced blackout, however, is far more dangerous.
 Someone who has blacked out can still perform many different actions and interactions with their surroundings.
 During a blackout, the person who has been binge drinking may still perform complex actions such as holding a conversation, having sex, or even operating a vehicle.
 Their brain, however, will not reliably create or store memories of those interactions or tasks.

 There are two types of alcohol-induced blackouts, also called anterograde amnesia, and they can be either complete or partial.

-Complete blackouts, also known as en bloc blackouts, are the complete interruption of memory encoding and storage.
-En block blackouts begin when the individual passes a point where their BAC prevents the brain from devoting energy to memories, essentially entering a form of “survival mode”, and will persist until the BAC drops enough for memory processes to begin working again.
+Complete blackouts, also known as en bloc blackouts, interrupt memory encoding and storage.
+En bloc blackouts begin when the individual passes a point where their BAC prevents the brain from devoting energy to memories, essentially entering a “survival mode” form, and will persist until the BAC drops enough for memory processes to begin working again.

 Causes and Risk Factors of Blackouts

 The primary cause behind blackouts is an interruption in the brain’s normal memory encoding and retrieval process.
-In the early stages of alcohol poisoning, often beginning around 0.16% to .30%, the brain becomes unable to properly create short-term memories.
+In the early stages of alcohol poisoning, often around 0.16% to .30%, the brain cannot properly create short-term memories.
 During this time, short-term memories that have already been created cannot undergo transfer encoding to become long-term memories, so the full effects of a blackout may include losing memories from even earlier in the drinking episode.